kikuchiyo/device_connection_en/nonsdk/upstream/device_tags/delete_tags.md

     <td>tags</td>
     <td>List</td>
     <td>Mandatory </td>
     <td>The unique identifier of the tags.<br>
       The value of the tags cannot be null.
-If the value is null, no tags will be deteled. </td>
+If the value is null, no tag will be deleted. </td>
   </tr>
   <tr>
     <td>method</td>